 In 1991 my wife and I were looking for artwork for our new home, but we could not afford the cost.
 After commenting to my wife that maybe I could make something, she said “Then do it!”
 I began experimenting with a few things that got tossed in the trash, but I kept experimenting and made some things we liked and hung them on the walls.

 One year later, we had saved enough to buy a piece of art from a local gallery.
 The gallery offered to hang it in our home for us.
-While there, the owner of the gallery liked what I had made and offered me to make more art pieces for the gallery.
+While there, the owner of the gallery liked what I had made and offered to make more art pieces for the gallery.
 I became a popular resident artist for the gallery until 2008… when the gallery closed due to the owner retiring.
 My works have been sold to private collectors, restaurants, and corporate offices, including Colors Inc., ABB, Nationwide, and IBM.
-However, my wife always gets first pick on anything I create!
+However, my wife always gets the first pick on anything I create!